sunnymnie/ytprinter/README.md

 1. Mark STRATS as completed for asset
 2. Send USDT to MAIN
 3. If STRATS exists strats not touched yet, go to (2), else finish program.

+## Strats
+- `finished` if all strats are expended
+- `long` either the pair longing or None
+- `main` is binance margin account to store USDT when not in use
+- `pair[strats['long']]`
+    - ['pos'] is the position of the `long` pair.
+0 is default--have not bought, waiting.
+1 is have bought and looking to sell. -1 is finished.
+    - ['price'] is the buy price
+    - ['tp']
+        - ['pos'] is 0 if did not take take-profit yet.
+1 if already did
+        - ['pct'] is take profit level price*(1+pct)
+        - ['amt'] is amount of position to take profit.
+0.3 == 30%
+    - ['sl']
+        - ['pos'] is 0 if did not take stop-loss yet.
+1 if already did
+        - ['pct'] is stop-loss level price*(1-pct)
+    - ['early']
+        - ['pos'] is 0 if did not sell early yet, 1 if did sell early
+        - ['time'] is time of early time limit
+        - ['amt'] is amount to sell
+    - ['late']
+        - ['pos'] is 0 if did not sell late yet, 1 if did sell late
+        - ['time'] is time of late time limit
+        - ['amt'] is amount to sell

+## Warnings:
+- check if it takes time to init a binance client given imports done

+## Uhhh
+- Centrifuge CFG
+- TrueFi TRU
+- Goldfinch
+-